Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 - Root-bound plant

-Your money tree is not getting proper lighting conditions
+1) Your money tree is not getting proper lighting conditions

-If you notice that your money tree is leaning towards one side, it may be due to a lack of light.
+If your money tree is leaning towards one side, it may be due to a lack of light.Â

-If the money tree is placed under low light conditions, it will start seeking more light and, in the process, start leaning towards the side which gets the most light.
+If the money tree is placed under low light conditions, it will start seeking more light and, in the process, start leaning towards the side that gets the most light.Â

-You are giving your money tree too much or too little water
+2) You are giving your money tree too much or too little water

 Overwatering is a severe problem in plants that can lead to numerous issues, including the leaning of the plant.

-It can be challenging to understand the plant’s water requirements, especially if you are a beginner.
-This is the reason why many e plant owners end up overwatering their plants out of care.
+Understanding the plant’s water requirements can be challenging, especially if you are a beginner.
+This is the reason why many plant owners end up overwatering their plants out of care.Â

 Also Read: How Much Light Does A Money Tree Need?
 (Money Tree Light Requirements)

-Your money tree is not getting proper fertilization
+3) Your money tree is not getting proper fertilization

 Fertilization is necessary for the plants as it provides sufficient nutrition for their growth.
 The plants absorb nutrients from the soil, and every time you water the plant, some nutrition gets drained out of the soil along with the water.
 Due to this, the soil loses nutrients over a while.